-In order to subscribe for Bonds, Subscribers must complete, execute and deliver the following documentation to the Corporation at: 203 - 14439 104th Avenue, Surrey, British Columbia, V3R 1M1.
+In order to subscribe for Bonds, Subscribers must complete, execute and deliver the following documentation to the Corporation at: 1202 - 1166 Alberni Street, Vancouver, British Columbia, V6E 3Z3.

-- 1. one (1) completed and signed copy of the Subscription Agreement (including any exhibits attached thereto); - 2. a certified cheque, bank draft or money order (personal cheques will not be accepted) - (i) in an amount equal to the Aggregate Subscription Amount (as set forth in the Subscription Agreement), payable to "Clark Wilson LLP In Trust", - (ii) wire transfer the Aggregate Subscription Amount (as set forth in the Subscription Agreement) directly to legal counsel of the Corporation, Clark Wilson LLP, pursuant to wiring instructions set out in the Subscription Agreement, or - (iii) in an amount equal to the Aggregate Subscription Amount (as set forth in the Subscription Agreement) plus an RRSP administration fee, if any, if you wish to use funds from a Deferred Plan to purchase the Bonds, payable to the financial institution that holds your RRSP account (e.g. "Olympia Trust Company") with your account number noted on the cheque or bank draft; - 3. completed and executed copies of the appropriate investor qualification form(s).
-The appropriate form(s) to be completed depend on your place of residence and on the amount of your investment: - (i) if you are resident in Ontario and you are purchasing Bonds as an "accredited investor" (as such term is defined by the Securities Act (Ontario)), one (1) completed and signed copy of the Accredited Investor Representation Letter attached to the Subscription Agreement as Exhibit 1 and, if applicable, the Form 45-106F9 Form for Individual Accredited Investors attached to the Subscription Agreement as Appendix B to Exhibit 1; - (ii) if you are resident in Alberta, British Columbia, Manitoba, or Saskatchewan, you must submit two (2) completed and signed copies of the Risk Acknowledgment Form attached to the Subscription Agreement as Exhibit 2-A or Exhibit 2-B, as applicable; - (iii) if you are resident in Alberta, Manitoba, or Saskatchewan and are subscribing for more than \$10,000 in Bonds, you must submit one (1) completed and signed copy of the Representation Letter attached to the Subscription Agreement as Exhibit 3; - (iv) If resident in Alberta, British Columbia, Manitoba or Saskatchewan and the Bonds are sold by a market participant not registered in accordance with the applicable securities regulatory authority, you must submit two (2) properly completed and duly executed Risk Acknowledgements in the form attached to the Subscription Agreement as Exhibit 4; and - 4. all Subscribers must execute the Target Release attached as Exhibit 5 to the Subscription Agreement.
+- 1. one (1) completed and signed copy of the Subscription Agreement (including any exhibits attached thereto); - a certified cheque, bank draft or money order (personal cheques will not be accepted) in an amount equal to the Aggregate Subscription Amount (as set forth in the Subscription Agreement), payable to "McMillan LLP In Trust", or wire transfer of the Aggregate Subscription Amount to McMillan LLP's trust account, pursuant to wiring instructions set out in the Subscription Agreement; - 3. completed and executed copies of the appropriate investor qualification forms.
+The appropriate forms to be completed depend on your place of residence and on the amount of your investment: - if you are purchasing Bonds as an "accredited investor" (as such term is defined in Appendix A to Exhibit 1 of the Subscription Agreement), one (1) completed and signed copy of the Accredited Investor Representation Letter attached to the Subscription Agreement as Exhibit 1 (initialled on Appendix A beside the applicable category) and, if applicable, the Form 45-106F9 Form for Individual Accredited Investors attached to the Subscription Agreement as Appendix B to Exhibit 1 and, if the Bonds are being sold to you by a person that is not registered in accordance with the applicable securities regulatory authority and you are an individual relying on paragraph (j), (j.1), (k) or (l) of the "accredited investor" definition in Appendix A to Exhibit 1, then you must also complete Appendix C to Exhibit 1; - b) if you are resident in British Columbia, Alberta, Saskatchewan, Manitoba or Ontario and you are not an "accredited investor", you must submit two (2) completed and signed copies of: - i. the Risk Acknowledgment Form attached to the Subscription Agreement as Exhibit 2-A or Exhibit 2-B, as applicable; - ii. if you are resident in Alberta, Saskatchewan, or Ontario, Schedules 1 and 2 to Exhibit 2-A or Exhibit 2-B, as applicable; and - iii. if you are resident in Manitoba and subscribing for more than \$10,000 in Bonds, one (1) completed and signed copy of the Representation Letter attached to the Subscription Agreement as Exhibit 3; and - c) if resident in Alberta, British Columbia, Manitoba or Saskatchewan and the Bonds are sold by a market participant not registered in accordance with the applicable securities regulatory authority, you must submit two (2) properly completed and duly executed Risk Acknowledgements in the form attached to the Subscription Agreement as Exhibit 4; and - 4. all Subscribers must execute the Target Release attached as Exhibit 5 to the Subscription Agreement.